How Do You Prepare HVAC Equipment for a Storm

 - Make Sure Everything is Anchored

 Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
-If your region is prone to hurricanes, use hurricane straps to project your equipment from high winds.
+If your area is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 - Cover Your Equipment (If Possible)

-When the storm has passed, make sure the system is safe before starting it back up.
+After the storm has passed, make sure the system is safe before starting it back up.
 First, confirm there are no indications of damage and clean any debris from around the system.
 Call Epperson Service Experts for an inspection if there is any damage or flooding to the unit.
-Once you’ve had the equipment inspected by a professional, turn the HVAC system back on immediately to help dry the home and prevent mold from getting into the unit or ductwork.
+Once you’ve had the equipment inspected by a professional, turn the HVAC system back on immediately to help dry the home and limit mold from getting into the unit or ductwork.